Setting out for Segerstrom Center for the Arts Costa Mesa

 Costa Mesa, California, where I lived for a couple of years, is known for its world-class performing arts complex Segerstrom Center for the Arts.
-The architecture is sensational and they host the best shows in the US.
-If you’re in Orange County and want to go, here’s my review, tips and roundup of ticket offers.
+Not only are the the performances among the best in the US, the setting is sensational.
+I’d go for just the architecture and the grounds.

 The first thing you’ll notice is the place is huge, all the better to showcase every type of performing arts, including Tony-Award-Winning Broadway productions, every type of concert, opera, dance, and film.

 Two notable objects worth a look are the Arts Plaza’s modern sculpture by Richard Serra, and the William J. Gillespie Concert Organ, featuring nearly 30 tons of keyboard and 4,322 pipes, at The Renée and Henry Segerstrom Concert Hall.

 Segerstrom Discount Tickets

 1. GO HERE for Segerstrom discounts up to 50% off